 In short, we are dedicated – and I am dedicated – to giving every eligible child and their family what we call a “Home at Head Start.”
 If you share our commitment to these most vulnerable children, we might be able to help you, too.

 Head Start can join with human service agencies in your community to build communication networks about family homelessness, elevate the needs of young children in assessment processes, and share key resources and training.
 All Office of Head Start resources and virtual activities are free.

 This fall, join us for three webinars where local Head Start programs will share effective practices for building organizational readiness, strong partnerships, and solving service challenges as they come.
-Subscribe to email updates from the Office of Head Start to find out more.
+Subscribe to email updates Visit disclaimer page from the Office of Head Start to find out more.
 You will be notified of new trainings and resources, like soon-to-be released interactive maps showing Head Start locations, school homelessness contacts, community partners, and data on families living in poverty.
 We have also developed special resources for the child care community.

 In recent listening sessions on family homelessness organized by ACF’s Office of Regional Operations and the Family Youth Services Bureau, we were again reminded that the hardest work happens on the ground, one family at a time.
 We will continue to listen, and apply wisdom from the field about the needs of our most vulnerable children and their families.
 Children grow quickly.
 Join us to ensure every child has a lasting head start.

 Dr. Bergeron is the director of the Office of Head Start and Early Childhood Development, Administration for Children and Families.